 Australian fintech startups join forces to drive regulatory reform

-Following on from this week's establishment of the federal government's fintech expert advisory group, a group of 30 startups, hubs and other fintechs have come together to form Fintech Australia, a national association for the industry.
+advisory group, a group of 30 startups, hubs and other fintechs have come together to form Fintech Australia, a national association for the industry.

 Members of the group, which included MoneyPlace co-founder Stuart Stoyan and Coinjar co-founder Asher Tan, had a meeting in Parliament House to discuss the industry and policy reforms that could give fintech startups a chance at success.
 Prime Minister Malcolm Turnbull and Treasurer Scott Morrison were in attendance.